 We are continually aiming to achieve the best outcomes for the pupils in our school.
 Our School Improvement Plan (SIP) outlines the key areas for the following year to raise standards across the school.
-Below is a summary of this year's main objectives:
+Our 2022-23 SIP objectives are:

-Below you can find copies of our long-term planning, which is used to ensure full coverage of the curriculum and informs our medium term plans for each term.
+Below you can find copies of our termly overviews for each subject which are used to ensure full coverage of the curriculum and inform our medium term plans.

 As a school we promote a love of reading each and every day.

 We encourage reading for pleasure and the children enjoy a wide variety of books from a range of genre.
 Each day the children are involved in reading activities as part of their daily class work and Guided Reading work (Big Cat Phonics for Letters and Sounds); this initially allows them to develop early reading skills and then moves onto developing a deeper understanding of a text.
 All children take home a book matched to their ability.
 This initially, is the Rising Stars Reading Planet scheme until they become fluent readers.

-Throughout the year the children use the school library and take part in numerous reading events such as Author visits, World Book Day and Reading Challenges to name but a few.
+Throughout the year the children use the school library and take part in numerous reading events such as Author visits, World Book Day and North Yorkshire Libraries Reading Challenges to name but a few.